antonsjava/jalw/README.md

 				throw e;
 		}
 ```
-## Ecample
+## Example

 I hope it is clear what Jalw brings.
 So if you must use any log API you don't like
 and you are familiar with Jalw API I is necessary to write only one simple class
 and use it for instantiating Jalw.

-This is ecample for Liferay logging API
+This is example for Liferay logging API
 ```java
 import com.liferay.portal.kernel.log.Log;
 import sk.antons.jalw.Jalw;